 I’m working on my second book now and am becoming intimately acquainted with twelve great English cities.
 I’m finding out such a lot of interesting things.
 In Worcester I learned about secret industrial recipes; in Manchester I got to grips with some powerful political history, and far-flung Hull was saturated by the elements and its history of whaling and fishing.
 All of this was interlaced with the poetry of Philip Larkin.
 And most recently, in Leicester I set foot tentatively inside a huge white Hindu temple where I was welcomed and allowed to sit quietly and absorb the atmosphere.
 Every city has many sons of which it is proud, but I am focusing on just one daughter for each; twelve women who have challenged the prevailing constraints of their time.
 Who knows what might happen with all of this—and does it matter anyway?
 I need to step off the treadmill and just enjoy the process.
 After all, I’m busy saving those little sentences from an early demise in the gutter—I’m doing what I love.

 One thing I’m particularly enjoying at the moment is the Chain Interview Project.
 I’m meeting fascinating people and mining all kinds of stories that I would never find otherwise.
-You can read the full interview with Susie Wokoma by clicking here.
+I recently interviewed Susan, a young actor.
 She told me about her work and what’s important to her.
-And it’s an exciting time for her: she’s just started filming a big TV series.
-Find out, too, about the next link in this chain.
-Susie has passed me on to someone who’s played a very important part in her life.
+It’s an exciting time for her: she’s just started filming a big TV series and at the end of our interview she passed me on to someone who’s played a very important part in her life.